trinodb/trino-python-client/README.md

 # Introduction

 This package provides a client interface to query [Trino](https://trino.io/) a distributed SQL engine.
-It supports Python 2.7, 3.5, 3.6, and pypy.
+It supports Python>=3.5 and pypy.

 # Installation